ysyk2021/the-microlearning-model-for-cybersecurity-training-protecting-business-data-and-assets-through/src/chapter-1-2.md

-Chapter: The Benefits and Challenges of Cybersecurity Training
+The Benefits and Challenges of Cybersecurity Training
 ==============================================================

 In this chapter, we will explore the benefits and challenges associated with cybersecurity training.
 Understanding these aspects is crucial for organizations to design effective training programs and mitigate potential risks.